AIHubCentral/docs/assets/_includes/troubleshooting/wokada-crash-dj-hardware.md

 ==- :icon-bug: Silent Crash / XHR Poll Error (Pro Audio & DJ Hardware) If in a Wokada Fork, you click "Start Server" and the command-line window closes instantly without an error, followed by `[SIO] rconnection failed Error: xhr poll error` pop-ups in the browser:

 - **Possible Cause:** You have Professional Audio or DJ **hardware drivers** installed (e.g., Native Instruments Traktor Kontrol).
 When the voice changer uses `PortAudio` to scan for audio devices on startup, querying an ASIO/hardware driver while its physical device is **unplugged** causes a fatal low-level C crash.
 This kills the server instantly and silently.
+This was found at https://discord.com/channels/1159260121998827560/1488310350603616476

 !!!info DAW Software is Safe
 You do **not** need to uninstall your DAW (Traktor Pro 4, FL Studio, Ableton, etc.).
 The issue is strictly caused by the hardware drivers, not the music software itself.